We are going to Mars | and we’ll unite the galaxies |

 Part 1.
 We are going to Mars and we’ll unite the galaxies

 The first part of the project was realised in collaboration with the Ugandan independent dance scene under the direction of Robert Ssempijja.
-The band HHY & The Kampala Unit and Arsenal composed two pieces together with the musician Jonathan Uliel Saldanha which form the basis for the filmic works.
+The band HHY & The Kampala Unit composed one piece together with the musician Jonathan Uliel Saldanha which form the basis for the filmic work.

 A production by Company Christoph Winkler in co-production with SOPHIENSÆLE.